About the woodland

 More information

-Part of this vision is the expansion of volunteering opportunities and exploring the creation of a ‘Friends of’ group.
+Part of the vision is the expansion of volunteering opportunities and exploring the creation of a ‘Friends of’ group.
 If you would like to find out more about the volunteering opportunities at the Policies, please email parksandenvironment@scotborders.gov.uk